Bristol – European Green Capital 2015

 The Bio-Bus is a gift to journalists throughout the UK, combining the feel-good appeal of a pleasant ecological story with the share-ability of a gross scatological story.

 Yes, this is Bristol’s possibly-affectionately-monikered “poo bus”, also known as the “Number 2”, and it’s been helping headline writers get in touch with their inner child since November 2014.

 Running on biomethane gas produced by human waste and food waste, it’s extremely environmentally friendly – methane is a much more damaging greenhouse gas than even CO2 (in the short term), so being able to use it as a fuel that has fewer harmful emissions than diesel is hugely beneficial.

 An incredibly inventive and resourceful development that’s resolved numerous technological uncertainties around using biomethane for fuel.

-It’s not just small young companies that are making moves in green transport in Bristol – big, established players like First West are rolling out luxurious and efficient new buses.
+It’s not just small young companies that are making moves in green transport in Bristol – big, established players like First West are rolling out efficient new buses.
 These ‘micro-hybrids’ are, according to the First West site, as much as 30% more fuel-efficient than their current vehicles.

 By investing in new, fuel-efficient technologies and new systems, First West are maintaining a substantial financial commitment to green research and development.